Study Medicine in Europe Without Entrance Exam

-The shortest answer is YES.
+The short answer is YES.
 You can study medicine in Europe in English without an entrance exam.

 The admission process for medical school can be challenging and even incomprehensible for many students.
-Every university has different entry requirements - most of them will require you to sit a written test in Biology, Chemistry, Physics, or Mathematics.
-Some may want you to submit a motivation letter or medical personal statement.
-You might be invited to a face to face / online interview to evaluate your passion for studying medicine.
+Every university has different entry requirements - many of which will require you to sit a written test in Biology, Chemistry, Physics, or Mathematics.
+Some may also mandate a motivational letter or a medical personal statement.
+You’ll also most likely be invited to a face to face / online interview to evaluate your passion for studying medicine.

-The only universal requirement for admission to medical school in Europe is English proficiency.
-Hence the courses for international students are fully taught in English.
-Universities want to be sure that you will be able to effectively communicate with your teachers, classmates, and patients during clinical rotations.
-Just think about it.
-You can treat patients not just from your home country and in your native language but every English-speaking person who seeks your help.
+The only universal requirement for admission to medical school in Europe is English proficiency, as the courses for international students are fully taught in English.
+After all, universities want to be sure that you will be able to effectively communicate with your teachers, classmates, and patients during clinical rotations.

 Top Medical schools in Europe without entrance exams: